-- To be loyal to you in all areas - To be totally honest. - To provide the leadership and training necessary to achieve our goals. - To assist you in any way possible now and after you graduate. - To treat you as a young adult and to love and respect you. - To demand that you give your maximum effort. - To make all decisions predicated on what is best for the team and then what is best for the individual. - To do everything within our power to improve our facilities and make Duncanville ISD the best place in Texas to go to school and be an athlete. - To help you mature and grow as a person. - To help you reach your goals.
+- To be loyal to you in all areas. - To be completely honest. - To provide the leadership and training necessary to achieve our goals. - To assist you in any way possible now and after you graduate. - To treat you as a young adult while showing you love and respect. - To demand that you give your maximum effort.

+- To make all decisions predicated on what is best for the team and then what is best for the individual. - To do everything within our power to improve our facilities and make Duncanville ISD the best athletic department in the state of Texas. - To help you mature and grow as a person. - To help you reach your goals.